 I say we, and I mean we, even though I am not American.

 Even at the moment of drafting this post, I’m not sure how qualified I am to speak out on this issue.
 I am very much a black woman, but like I said, I am not an American.
 I am from the Caribbean and specifically from one of the most multi-cultural countries in the Caribbean, Trinidad and Tobago.
 While our population is largely made up of the descendants of African slaves and East Indian indentured labourers, our white, Syrian/Lebanese, Asian, Amerindian, and mixed population is also quite significant.
 Our national anthem proclaims “here every creed and race find an equal place”.
-And so, while yes, there is racism here, I can safely say that I do not fear the police shooting me or my black male friends because of the colour of our skin.
+And so, while yes, there is racism here (there really is), I can safely say that I do not fear the police shooting me or my black male friends because of the colour of our skin (they might shoot us, but not for that).
 I do not fear not being able to rise through the ranks to become whatever I want to be – our President is a black female and our Prime Minister is a black male.
 For the most part, your skin tone does not determine what you can and cannot do here.
+For the most part.

-That said, I have experienced racism: I was a black girl in an all girls Roman Catholic prestige school, where the white and light skinned kids were treated like first class citizens and I was not.
-In fact, my group of friends were villain-ised quite often.
-I have been called an “oreo” because I don’t “act black”.
+That said, I have experienced racism: I was a black girl in an all girls Roman Catholic prestige school, where the white and light skinned kids were treated like first class citizens.
+I was not in either category.
+Clearly.
+In fact, my group of friends were villainised quite often.
+On the other hand, I have been called an “oreo” because I don’t “act black”.
 I have been ridiculed for having thick lips (the lips everyone now pays for).
 I have travelled the world with my husband and watched as people’s suspicion of me faded when they saw that my husband was Caucasian.
 I have had people stop and stare at me in remote areas of large countries.
 I have been followed in so many shops around the world.

 I am not cocooned in the Caribbean and so it is not lost on me that in my travels, I am no different than Ahmad Aubrey, Breonna Taylor or George Floyd because no one sees my degrees at first sight.
 They do not see a qualified and successful attorney when they look at me, they see my locs and chocolate skin.